visgence/django-chucho/README.md

 #Django-Chucho

-An Ajax CRUD system for Django models based on SlickGrid and JQuery UI
+An Ajax CRUD system for Django models based on Knockout and JQuery UI

 ##Dependencies